 Okay, this a non-feature as a feature, but D has no equivalent to C’s preprocessor.
 All its sane use-cases are

-support, which means D can break free of the limitations of that old
+modules support, which means D can break free of the limitations

 C-like D code can be written and compiled as normal D code without the